joepetrillo/cs326-final-bullymaguire/docs/milestone2.md

 - __Alex__: Feed Page, Profile Page, Beat Page, API Routes, API Design

 Worked largely together on the API, initial implentation of API, and Feed Page of the website

-2. At least one set of four screenshots of your client interface with descriptions